Lord-Turmoil/minet-core/README.md

 ## Build the Library

-> [!INFO]
+> [!NOTE]
-> By default, the sanitizer options are commented out in `CMakeLists.txt`, as they are not compatible with debugger.
-If you want to use them, uncomment the corresponding lines.
+> By default, the sanitizer options are OFF.
+You can enable address sanitizer or thread sanitizer by enabling `MINET_ASAN` or `MINET_TSAN` option respectively.
+Since these two sanitizers are not compatible with each other, TSan will be ignored if ASan is enabled.

-### Have a Try
+### Have a try

 Before you decide to use **minet-core** in your project, you can build the demo server to see how it works.
 The following commands will build libray and the demo server.
 You can also jump to the following section to see the bundled demo.